-The CIC Studio contains an authorization vault, which provides a secure storage location for API keys, tokens, username and passwords, headers, and other info used to authorize calls to external Web Services.
-This information can be maintained in one secure location, but accessed from multiple server environments and from different users.
+The CIC Integration Engine contains an authorization vault, which provides a secure storage location for API keys, tokens, usernames and passwords, headers, and other info used to authorize calls to external Web Services.

 Configure in the Admin Console

-Auth Vault is a setting type in the Admin Console\Settings View that allows you to manage and configure server vaults.
-From this view, you can also configure how cloud servers access a vault at runtime, define refresh tokens, select different authorization types, as well as update and delete vault entries.
+The Auth Vault setting type can be found in the Admin Console<Settings View.
+From here you manage and configure server vault entries.
+You can also define refresh tokens, select different authorization types, as well as update and delete vault entries.

 The creation of a vault entry automatically creates an Application Endpoint that can be found in the Network > Endpoints page of the CIC Cockpit.
 Application Endpoints display read-only details that reflect the actual details defined when creating the vault entry.

 - Selecting OAuth 2.0 authentication

 - Configuring servers for Local or Remote Vault connections

 - Changing the load order and environment name of vaults